Schanze117/RespawnRoom/README.md

 Wishlist Management: Create and maintain a personalized wishlist of games you'd like to buy or play in the future.
 Stay organized by tracking games you are interested in, with notifications for price drops, sales, or new updates.

 Personalized Profiles: Customize your gaming profile with your gaming preferences, achievements, and backlogs.
-Show off your favorite games, what you've played, and what’s on your radar.
+Show off your favorite games, what you've played, and what's on your radar.
 Your profile serves as a hub for everything related to your gaming journey.

-Game Backlog Tracker: Keep track of the games you own, those you’ve completed, and those still on your to-play list.
+Game Backlog Tracker: Keep track of the games you own, those you've completed, and those still on your to-play list.
 RespawnRoom helps you stay organized and focused, ensuring no game gets left behind.

 Social Integration: Connect with fellow gamers, share your gaming experiences, and discover what others are playing.
 Engage in discussions, share game reviews, and get recommendations from a community of like-minded players.

 Seamless User Experience: With its sleek, intuitive design, RespawnRoom provides a fluid and enjoyable experience for both casual and hardcore gamers.
-Whether you’re browsing games, updating your wishlist, or managing your backlog, the platform ensures an effortless journey.
+Whether you're browsing games, updating your wishlist, or managing your backlog, the platform ensures an effortless journey.

 Whether you're new to gaming or a seasoned pro, RespawnRoom is the ultimate tool for staying on top of your gaming library and connecting with the gaming community.